adzetto/Julia-Scientific/README.md

 # Julia Scientific Scripts Repository

-This repository contains multiple Julia scripts related to numerical analysis and scientific computing.
-These scripts are utilised in the Numerical Analysis class to demonstrate various topics, such as regularisation, polynomial transformations, function recovery, Newton's method for solving nonlinear equations, and more.
+This repository has several Julia scripts for numerical analysis and scientific computing.
+They are used in the Numerical Analysis class to show different topics like regularization, polynomial transformations, function recovery, and Newton's method for solving nonlinear equations.